seud0nym/tch-gui-unhide/utilities/README.md

 ```
 The list of known DoH hosts is retrieved from https://github.com/dibdot/DoH-IP-blocklists.

-*Please note* that, as the Telstra Technicolor devices do not have the `kmod-ipt-nat6` kernel module installed, DNS hijacking is **NOT** possible for IPv6.
+*Please note* that, as the Telstra Technicolor devices do not have the `kmod-ipt-nat6` kernel module installed, NAT-based DNS hijacking is NOT possible for IPv6.
 Blocking DoT and DoH **IS** supported for IPv6, because they rely on blocking a specific port for DoT and the IP Set of known DoH hosts.
+IPv6 DNS interception is implemented by tch-gui-unhide using a transparent proxy, rather than NAT.

 ## mtd-backup
 Backs up the MTD partitions to an attached USB device or SSHFS attached filesystem.
 Only unchanged partitions are backed up after the first execution.